virtualparadox/BBMap/docs/readme.txt

 Change Log:

+v32.
+Revised all shellscripts to better detect memory in Linux.
+This should massively increase reliability and ease of use.
+Added append flag.
+Allows appending to output files instead of overwriting.
+Append flag now should work with BBWrap, with sam files, and with gzipped files.
+All statistics are now stored in longs, rather than ints.
+Added statistics tracking of # bases as well as # reads.
+Updated human-readable output to show 4 columns.
+Split bbmerge into gapped (split kmer) and ungapped (overlap only) versions.  bbmerge.sh calls the ungapped version.
+Added "qahist" to bbmap - match/sub/ins/del histogram by quality score.
+Fixed "pairlen" flag; it was only being used if greater than the default.
+(Noted by Harald on seqanswers) Added insert size median and standard deviation to output stats.
+The 'ihist=' flag must be set to enable this, otherwise the data won't be tracked.
+(Requested by Harald on seqanswers)
+Fixed bug in which non-ACGTN IUPAC symbols were not being converted to N. (Noted by Leanne on seqanswers) Changed shellscripts from DOS to Unix EOL encoding.
+Added support for "-h" and "--help" in shellscripts (before it was just in java files).

 v31.
 TODO:  Change pipethreads to redirects (where possible), and hash pipethreads by process, not by filename.
 TODO:  Improve scoring function by using gembal distribution and/or accounting for read length.